16 Secondary features

 16.3 Pans

 Pans form when particular chemical compounds precipitate out of the soil solution and cement a layer of mineral particles (perhaps as a further accumulation and joining together of coatings and/or concentrations), or when particular particle size distributions and/or shape range become very tightly packed.
-Many pans are diagnostic layers in the New Zealand Soil Classification, because they can form a barrier to plant root growth or water movement.
+Many pans are diagnostic in the New Zealand Soil Classification, because they can form a barrier to plant root growth or water movement.

 Table 16.4: Types of pan